himmAllRight/himmAllRight-source/content/post/org-babel-setup.md

 the source code easier to read, but org files can be [exported](https://orgmode.org/manual/Exporting.html) to all sorts of outputs (HTML, LaTeX, OpenDocument, etc).
-Combined with a style-sheet, these outputs can look *very* sharp... especially for a "`.emacs` file"!
+Combined with a style-sheet, these outputs can look quite professional.

 <a href="../../img/posts/org-babel-setup/github-config.png"><img
 src="../../img/posts/org-babel-setup/github-config.png"